 An individual who is divorced from a vested railroad worker is entitled to a SSA retirement

 benefit.
-He or she would qualify for SSA divorced spouse’s benefits except that his
+They would qualify for SSA divorced spouse’s benefits except that their own

-or her own retirement benefit is equal to or exceeds one-half of the railroad worker’s
+retirement benefit is equal to or exceeds one-half of the railroad worker’s primary

-primary insurance amount (PIA).
-Certify the individual’s SSA retirement benefit to
+insurance amount (PIA).
+Certify the individual’s SSA retirement benefit to the RRB.

 Refer to the certification criteria in RS 01601.310C.1.d. in this section.